Hymns in the Church of Jesus Christ of Latter-day Saints: 1927 hymnal

 In 1927, the church's Music Committee decided to combine the best of the first three of these hymnals into one volume.
 The result was called Latter-day Saint Hymns, though it was commonly called "the green hymnbook".
 It contained 419 hymns, of which 128 still survive in the church's 1985 hymnal.
 Although it tried to incorporate some aspects of the Songs of Zion and the Deseret Sunday School Songs, it still heavily emphasized difficult and elaborate hymns for use in choirs and was never as popular as the books it was meant to replace.
 The Deseret Sunday School Songs continued as a separate hymnal until 1948 because it was used in Sunday School opening exercises.

 By December 1928, a slightly revised version of the 1927 hymnal was released.
 The 1928 edition included 421 hymns, 5 of which were new.
-The differences between the 1927 and 1928 editions were as follows:

 1948–1950 hymnals

 In 1948, a new hymnbook that replaced both the 'Latter-day Saint Hymns' (1927 hymnbook) and the Deseret Sunday School Songs was published under the title Hymns: The Church of Jesus Christ of Latter-day Saints.
 The 1948 edition included 387 hymns.

 While previous LDS hymnbooks focused on emphasizing music and texts written by Latter-day Saints, the committee that compiled this hymnbook turned more to classical Protestant sources for inspiration.
 They were also influenced by the research and writings of Sterling Wheelwright, who felt that LDS hymnals were losing their relevance through focusing on upbeat but trivial hymns rather than intimate and meditative ones.
 Overall, they sought to publish a hymnbook with a "better standard of musical expression" than previous LDS hymnals.

 Problems with binding and complaints from church leaders about the loss of some gospel songs led to the Church Music Committee issuing a slightly revised version in 1950.
-The differences between the 1948 and 1950 editions were as follows:

-In 1960, two more hymns were added to the hymnal: